 The duration of the Limited Warranty is 1 year.
-The warranty period begins on the date that the RV is delivered to the first retail purchaser by an independent, authorized dealer of Highland Ridge, or, if the dealer places the vehicle in service prior to retail sale, on the date the RV is first placed in such service.
+The warranty period begins on the date that the RV is delivered to the first retail purchaser by an independent, authorized dealer of Starcraft, or, if the dealer places the vehicle in service prior to retail sale, on the date the RV is first placed in such service.

-The term of this Limited Warranty is 3 years for substantial defects to any "Structure Components".
-Structure Components means materials and/or workmanship directly attributable to Highland Ridge relating to the laminated fiberglass sidewall assembly, laminated rear wall assembly, laminated fiberglass front wall (wrap) assembly, sidewall/end wall/front and rear wall frame assembly (wood and aluminum), roof assembly, and floor assembly.
-Structure Components specifically excludes front and rear fiberglass caps and any other cosmetic fiberglass attachments, sidewall metal (unless the root cause is the wall structure); exterior roof material (EPDM rubber, TPO, etc.); floor covering (carpet, linoleum, hardwood tile, etc.); all sidewall, end wall, front and rear wall, roof and floor attachments, and delamination caused by water intrusion from lack of required exterior seal maintenance: or other maintenance.
-Structure Components further excludes all items identified under "What is Not Covered" below
+The term of this Limited Warranty is 3 years for substantial defects to any "Structure Components."
+Structure Components means materials and/or workmanship directly attributable to Starcraft relating to the lamination of the fiberglass sidewall assembly, the lamination of the rear wall assembly, the lamination of the fiberglass front wall (wrap) assembly, sidewall/end wall/front and rear wall frame assembly (wood and aluminum), roof frame assembly (wood and aluminum).
+Structure Components specifically excludes front and rear fiberglass caps and any other cosmetic fiberglass attachments, sidewall metal (unless the root cause is the wall structure); exterior roof material (EPDM rubber, TPO, etc.); floor covering (carpet, linoleum, hardwood tile, etc.); all sidewall, end wall, front and rear wall, roof and floor attachments, and delamination caused by water intrusion from lack of required exterior seal maintenance or other maintenance.
+Structure Components further excludes all items identified under "What is Not Covered" below.

-Highland Ridge reserves the right to have new or remanufactured parts of similar quality used to complete any work, and to make parts and design changes from time to time without notice to anyone.
-Highland Ridge reserves the right to make changes in the design or material of its products without incurring any obligation to incorporate such changes in any product previously manufactured.
-Highland Ridge makes no warranty as to the future performance of this RV, and this limited warranty is not intended to extend to the future performance of this RV, or any of its materials, components or parts.
-In addition, the RV owner's obligation to notify Highland Ridge, or one of its independent, authorized dealers, of a claimed defect does not modify any obligation placed on the RV owner to contact Highland Ridge directly when attempting to pursue remedies under state or federal law.
+Starcraft's obligation to repair or replace defective materials or workmanship is the sole obligation of Starcraft under this limited warranty.
+Starcraft reserves the right to have new or remanufactured parts of similar quality used to complete any work, and to make parts and design changes from time to time without notice to anyone.
+Starcraft reserves the right to make changes in the design or material of its products without incurring any obligation to incorporate such changes in any product previously manufactured.
+Starcraft makes no warranty as to the future performance of this RV, and this limited warranty is not intended to extend to the future performance of this RV, or any of its materials, components or parts.
+In addition, the RV owner's obligation to notify Starcraft, or one of its independent, authorized dealers, of a claimed defect does not modify any obligation placed on the RV owner to contact Starcraft directly when attempting to pursue remedies under state or federal law.